-In 1998, several WAMC members — two of whom were teachers in the Baltimore City Public School system — began to explore this vision.
+In 1998, several WAMC members — two of whom were teachers in the Baltimore City Public School system — began to explore the vision of starting a Christian school in our neighborhood.
 There were compelling reasons for wanting to start the school.
 The drop-out rate in the neighborhood exceeded 80%, with many students quitting in middle school.
-The local public schools were having a difficult time reaching the wide-ranging needs of their students.
+The local public schools were having a difficult time meeting the wide-ranging needs of their students.

 In a neighborhood that was torn and broken by drug abuse and violence, these visionaries desired to create a safe place for students to learn and grow academically.
 They wanted to share the Gospel with kids and families who did not know Jesus and disciple students who made a commitment to Christ.